civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-28-h2a-essential-yet-unknown/index.md

 ---
-title: "The H2A Visa: Vital yet Unknown"
+title: "America's Essential yet Unknown Program: H2A"
 author: Evan Denmark
 date: 2020-07-31T00:00:00.000Z
 excerpt: "The first of many posts that dig into America's H2A visa program, how